[Updated February 15, 2023]

 There are several important drawbacks to consider with AI-generated content.
 Speed and cost aren’t everything when it comes to content generation.

-Here are several cons that come with using AI content tools:
+Here are two cons that come with using AI content tools:

 - Sometimes inaccurate: Without a human fact-checker, there’s no guarantee of accuracy.
 Law firms must be especially sensitive to this.